 - Due to the fall semester calendar, fall semester-only study is not possible.
 Students may study for the year or for the spring semester.

 Housing in Munich is very limited.
 Students should begin their housing search early since housing is not guaranteed for UVA students.
 In general, international exchange students can use the same methods to find accommodation in Munich as regular TUM students.
 These include searching for an apartment or a room on the private market, as well as applying for a room in a dormitory run by a social or private organization.
-For more information, see TUM's Accommodation for Exchange Students page--be sure to look at the section referring to bilateral exchanges.
+For more information, see TUM's Accommodation for Exchange Students page.

 You can find detailed information regarding financial aid and study abroad on the following websites: